Rotaxane: Ultrastable dyes

 Potential application as long-lasting dyes is based on the enhanced stability of the inner portion of the dumbbell-shaped molecule.
 Studies with cyclodextrin-protected rotaxane azo dyes established this characteristic.
 More reactive squaraine dyes have also been shown to have enhanced stability by preventing nucleophilic attack of the inner squaraine moiety.
 The enhanced stability of rotaxane dyes is attributed to the insulating effect of the macrocycle, which is able to block interactions with other molecules.

 Nanorecording

 In a nanorecording application, a certain rotaxane is deposited as a Langmuir–Blodgett film on ITO-coated glass.
 When a positive voltage is applied with the tip of a scanning tunneling microscope probe, the rotaxane rings in the tip area switch to a different part of the dumbbell and the resulting new conformation makes the molecules stick out 0.3 nanometer from the surface.
 This height difference is sufficient for a memory dot.
 It is not yet known how to erase such a nanorecording film.

 Nomenclature

 Accepted nomenclature is to designate the number of components of the rotaxane in brackets as a prefix.
-Therefore, the a rotaxane consisting of a single dumbbell-shaped axial molecule with a single macrocycle around its shaft is called a [2]rotaxane, and two cyanostar molecules around the central phosphate group of dialkylphosphate is a [3]rotaxane.
+Therefore, the rotaxane consisting of a single dumbbell-shaped axial molecule with a single macrocycle around its shaft is called a [2]rotaxane, and two cyanostar molecules around the central phosphate group of dialkylphosphate is a [3]rotaxane.